oscoson/JOT-TD-Demo/README.md

 Step 5:
 Open JOT TD.py using the python shell, and run the python module.
 You should then be able to enjoy the game!

-We've provided a link below for an entertaining and informative YouTube video we made that showcases how and why the game's genre and systems were decided:
+We've provided a link below for an entertaining and informative YouTube video we made showcasing how and why the game's genre and systems were decided:
 https://youtu.be/6uOdORQ2XpE